Incident reporting

 The incident notification information sheet has more information on what type of injuries, illness and incidents need to be reported.

-If a notifiable incident occurs, you must:
+If a notifiable incident occurs, the PCBU must:

 Call 000 if there is an immediate risk to life.